blue67chillout/Microwatt-Based-MInimalx-Debugger/README.md

 ## Contact

-Questions, issues, and collaboration: Open an issue in this repo or contact the maintainer through mail ( fridayfallacy67@gmail.com ).
+Questions, issues, and collaboration: Open an issue in this repo or contact the maintainer fridayfallacy67@gmail.com .

 ---